 In otherwise free societies, corporations have become the extralegal enforcement bodies of cultural laws—able to fire, shame, and ruin the lives of people who defy the unofficial systems of political correctness.

-We saw a similar situation in February 2018 when CNN sent a reporter to the home of an elderly woman to accuse her of sharing an alleged Russian article on Facebook.
+We saw a similar situation in February 2018, when CNN sent a reporter to the home of an elderly woman to accuse her of sharing an alleged Russian article on Facebook.
 We saw this again when 16-year-old high school student Nick Sandmann was falsely accused by the big corporate media of harassing an elderly Native American man.
 In response, celebrities joked on Twitter about assaulting or murdering him and his fellow classmates.

-Even in so-called “agrarian” societies, such as Tsarist Russia and Cambodia under the Khmer Rouge, where there were no “capitalist” systems to destroy, the socialist tyrants “seized the means of production” from common people, which included seeds, farming equipment, and land.
+Even in so-called “agrarian” societies such as tsarist Russia and Cambodia under the Khmer Rouge, where there were no “capitalist” systems to destroy, the socialist tyrants “seized the means of production” from common people, which included seeds, farming equipment, and land.
 And in both cases, this led to genocide for the “socialist cause.”

-The result is that independent business is destroyed, means of production and resources are seized, and the state attempts to micro-manage the nation’s economy through massive state business and bureaucracy.
+The result is that independent business is destroyed, the means of production and resources are seized, and the state attempts to micro-manage the nation’s economy through massive state business and bureaucracy.

 Meanwhile, the fat cats in corporate big business are sometimes all for this.
 After all, socialism doesn’t get rid of corruption or greed—it subsidizes it.
 Socialism is all about monopoly, only it’s “state” monopoly.

-Chesterton wrote in “GK’s Weekly” in 1925, “There is nothing in front but a flat wilderness of standardisation either by Bolshevism or Big Business.
+Chesterton wrote in his newspaper GK’s Weekly in 1925: “There is nothing in front but a flat wilderness of standardization either by Bolshevism or Big Business.
 And it is strange that we at least have seen sanity, if only in a vision, while they go forward chained eternally to enlargement without liberty and progress without hope.”

-The Tyranny of Big Business Socialism
+The Tyranny of Big-Business Socialism

-Mises wrote, “Although capitalism is the economic system of modern Western civilization, the policies of all Western nations are guided by utterly anti-capitalistic ideas.
+Mises wrote: “Although capitalism is the economic system of modern Western civilization, the policies of all Western nations are guided by utterly anti-capitalistic ideas.
 The aim of these interventionist policies is not to preserve capitalism, but to substitute a mixed economy for it.”

 The same principle applies to colleges and the plague of student debt.
-Rather than lower the costs of education and reform the curriculum to help ensure graduates can get jobs after college so they can repay their debts, they want socialist policies to subsidize their industry.
+Rather than lower the cost of education and reform what’s taught to help ensure graduates can get jobs after college—and thus pay off their debt—many institutions want socialist policies to subsidize their industry.
 This allows them to use taxpayer dollars to solidify high tuition costs and to continue offering degrees of little use in the real world—since it won’t matter if students can’t find jobs to repay their loans.

-The reality is that socialist tyrants in politics work hand in hand with big-business interests.
+The reality is that socialist tyrants in politics work hand-in-hand with big-business interests.

 Politicians who are financed by these big businesses become puppets working on their behalf.
-In this exchange, these politicians create narratives to convince the public to vote for socialist policies that subsidize big business.
+In this exchange, these politicians create narratives to convince the public to vote in socialist policies that subsidize big business.
 And through these corrupt ties, the socialist tyrants come to represent the interests of big business over the well-being of the people they’re supposed to represent.

 If a business is corrupt, it can’t last long if it grows too large.
-Businesses that fail to provide competitive prices and good services can only last if they hold a monopoly—and free societies are supposed to break up monopolies like this.
+Businesses that fail to provide competitive prices and good services can only last if they hold a monopoly—and free societies are supposed to break up monopolies like that.
 Socialism also eliminates competition from small and medium-sized companies.

 The basis of socialism is monopoly.
 Under socialism, big businesses are allowed to persist—albeit under state control—through tax money, which means they don’t need to be competitive in prices and services.
 Socialism is the preferred model for corrupt big business, since it eliminates the risks and obligations that go along with big business.